shadowwzw/node-sass/README.md

 ## `render` Callback (>= v3.0.0)

-node-sass supports standard node style asynchronous callbacks with the signature of `function(err, result)`.
+node-sass-with-bindings supports standard node style asynchronous callbacks with the signature of `function(err, result)`.
 In error conditions, the `error` argument is populated with the error object.
 In success conditions, the `result` object is populated with an object describing the result of the render call.

 ### Error Object